doctorfree/MusicPlayerPlus/README.md

 ### Requirements

-MusicPlayerPlus is compiled and packaged for installation on any Linux platform.
+MusicPlayerPlus is compiled and packaged for installation on Linux platforms.
 It has been tested on the following platforms:

 - Arch Linux
 - CentOS Linux